danieltroger/awesome_bot/README.md

 Originally didn't make this to upload it to github, but why not update my old crap?
 Anyways, here's the (at the moment) latest source link which it has generated itself:
 <a href="https://leetfil.es/paste/d476833b">https://leetfil.es/paste/d476833b</a>

+This still needs to be worked on, but I want to focus at <a href="http://github.com/danieltroger/schedules">http://github.com/danieltroger/schedules</a>.